On the Privacy-Robustness-Utility Trilemma in Distributed Learning

 We show that a distributed learning algorithm that is robust to $f$ adversarial workers, while ensuring $(\varepsilon, \delta)$-DP of each honest worker's data against the server (and other curious workers) incurs a training error in

 where $\widetilde{\Omega}$ ignores the logarithmic terms.

 The first and the third terms in~\eqref{eq:LB} are the respective errors due to privacy and robustness separately.
 Importantly, the second term represents the additional cost of satisfying privacy and robustness simultaneously.
-We then present a new distributed ML algorithm, \algoname{}\footnote{Safe Distributed Stochastic Heavy Ball method, inspired from the optimization literature~\cite{gadat2018stochastic}.}, which we prove yields a matching upper bound (up to a logarithmic factor) for the class of smooth strongly convex loss functions, while ensuring both privacy and robustness.
-We also obtain an upper bound for smooth {\em non-convex} learning problems by analyzing \algoname{}.
-Whether this bound is also tight remains an interesting open question.
+We then present a new distributed ML algorithm, \algoname{}\footnote{Safe Distributed Stochastic Heavy Ball method, inspired from the optimization literature~\cite{gadat2018stochastic}.}, which we prove yields a matching upper bound (up to a logarithmic factor) for the class of smooth and strongly convex loss functions, while ensuring both privacy and robustness.
+We also obtain an upper bound for smooth {\em non-convex} learning problems.

 The key to proving the tightness of this trade-off is the robust high-dimension aggregation rule we introduce, namely \emph{SMEA}\footnote{Smallest Maximum Eigenvalue Averaging.}.
 As an important consequence of our result, we observe that the privacy-robustness trade-off (second term) is dominated by the privacy cost alone (first term) when the dimension $d$ is larger than the number of adversarial workers $f$.
 This observation however does not mean that the trade-off is not significant, but rather that it can be adequately controlled when using SMEA.
 This would not have been possible otherwise with the use of existing aggregation rules such as coordinate-wise or geometric median, for which the upper bound has an additional dimension factor in the privacy-robustness trade-off.